amphp/parallel/README.md

-# Concurrency for Amp
+# Parallel Processing for Amp

-**True concurrency using native threading and multiprocessing for parallelizing code, *without* blocking.**
+**True parallel processing using native threading and multiprocessing for parallelizing code, *without* blocking.**

 This library is a component for [Amp](https://amphp.org) that provides native threading, multiprocessing, process synchronization, shared memory, and task workers.
 Like other Amp components, this library uses Coroutines built from Awaitables and [Generators](http://www.php.net/manual/en/language.generators.overview.php) to make writing asynchronous code more like writing synchronous code.